Fishing Reel Photoshoot

 - How to light small details using specialist lighting modifiers and mirrors

-- Demonstrate the effect of flare & how to reduce it
+- Flare and how to reduce it

 - Controlling light bounce in a studio